-Upon completion of the initial weed abatement effort and ongoing follow-up weed abatement efforts, the seeding process, which consisted of broadcast seeding, commenced on January 15, 2021.
-Seed materials used for the Project was procured from S&S Seeds Inc. and only seed materials collected within the acceptable geographic regions described in Section 4.9 of the HRP were used.
-Broadcast seeding was completed using hand-crank spreaders or spread by hand.
-Seed was applied evenly throughout each mitigation area and incorporated into the soil to a depth of approximately 0.5 inch using bow rakes.
-To the extent possible, seed was applied during the winter or other periods when sufficient rainfall was expected to occur.
+Upon completion of the initial weed abatement effort, the initial seeding process, which consisted of broadcast seeding and hydroseeding, commenced on March 31, 2022.
+Due to timing and access constraints, all of the Phase 3 mitigation areas could not be seeded during the initial effort.
+Follow-up seeding for the Phase 3 areas commenced on November 21, 2023.
+Seed materials used for the Project were procured from S&S Seeds Inc. and only seed materials collected within the acceptable geographic regions described in Section 4.9 of the HRP was used.
+Broadcast seeding was completed using hand-crank spreaders or simply by-hand.
+Seed was applied evenly throughout each mitigation area and incorporated into the soil to a depth of approximately 0.5 inches using metal hand rakes.
+Hydroseeding consisted of a one-step hydraulic application of a slurry mixture containing water, organic soil stabilizer, cellulose wood fiber, and seed.
+Per the HRP, fertilizer was not added to the hydroseed mix.
+To the extent possible, seed was applied during the fall, winter, or other periods when sufficient rainfall was expected to occur.
+It should be noted that additional species were added to the seed mix for increased erosion control and/or to replace species not available at the time of seeding.